Tennessee State Route 19: Historic State Route 19

-East of Nutbush, in Haywood County, a section of Old SR 19 parallels State Route 19 just south of the main route for about 5 mi (8 km), covering about two-thirds of the distance from Nutbush to Brownsville on the old route through a rural area along cotton fields and through the rolling hills of West Tennessee.
+East of Nutbush, in Haywood County, a section of Old SR 19 parallels present-day SR 19 just south of the main route for about 5 mi, covering about two-thirds of the distance from Nutbush to Brownsville on the old route through a rural area along cotton fields and through the rolling hills of West Tennessee.

-Trinity United Methodist Church, founded in 1822, is located just south of Nutbush, along old State Route 19.
+Trinity United Methodist Church, founded in 1822, is located just south of Nutbush, along old SR 19.

-Woodlawn Baptist Church, a US historic location, is on Woodlawn Rd., ca. 3 mi (4,8 km) southeast of Nutbush, just north of old SR 19.
-The church was a family church of singer Tina Turner.
-She attended and sang in the choir growing up.
-Her family members were church officials, musicians and singers who are buried in the cemetery.
+Woodlawn Baptist Church, a US historic location, is on Woodlawn Rd., about 3 mi southeast of Nutbush, just north of old SR 19.
+The church was a family church of Tina Turner.
+She attended and sang in the choir during her youth.
+Her family members were church officials, musicians, and singers who are buried in the cemetery.

-Old-State Route 19 and SR 19 join again at Bobby Mann Rd, 3 mi (4.8 km) northwest of Brownsville.
+Old SR 19 and SR 19 join again at Bobby Mann Rd, 3 mi northwest of Brownsville.